eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

 ## Introduction
-In the [previous tutorial](https://mxnet.incubator.apache.org/versions/master/how_to/add_op_in_backend.html), we went through the necessary steps to implement an operator using C++ in the MXNet backend.
+In the [previous tutorial](https://mxnet.incubator.apache.org/versions/master/how_to/add_op_in_backend.html), we went through the steps to implementing an operator using C++ in the MXNet backend.
-In this tutorial, we are going to cover how sparse operators are implemented in the backend.
-Specifically, we will practice adding CSRNDArray support to the forward function of `quadratic` operator.
+In this tutorial, we will cover how sparse operators are implemented in the backend.
+Specifically, we will practice adding CSRNDArray support to the forward function of the `quadratic` operator.

 ## Implementation
-### An Sparse Operator Example
+### A Sparse Operator Example

 Let's consider the quadratic function `f(x) = ax^2+bx+c` when x is a CSRNDArray.
-Notice that for a sparse input x, when c is 0.0, the output is also sparse;
+Notice that if the input x is sparse and c is 0.0, the output is also sparse.
-when c is non-zero, the output is dense instead.
+If c is non-zero, the output is dense.
 In MXNet frontend, the operator works like this:

 ```python
 >>> x = mx.nd.array([[0,1],[2,0]).tostype('csr')